AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 Valkyrie deals 20% more Total DMG for 8s when enemies are Frozen or Bleeding.
-Triggering it again resets the duration. | 10 For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+Triggering it again resets the duration. | 5 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+Triggering it again refreshes the duration. | 15

 !!! note
     Effective for 6.2.